 Corporate investors can play a crucial role in generating firm growth and value.
-For example, by improving managerial processes and easing financial constraints, corporate ownership has been shown to increase performance in the manufacturing, retail, and service sectors (Bloom, Sadun, and Van Reenen 2015; Bernstein and Sheen 2016; Fracassi, Previtero, and Sheen 2022).
+For example, by improving managerial processes and easing financial constraints, corporate ownership has been shown to increase firm performance in the manufacturing, retail, and service sectors (Bloom, Sadun, and Van Reenen 2015; Bernstein and Sheen 2016; Fracassi, Previtero, and Sheen 2022).
 However, corporate takeovers often generate private benefits for shareholders at the expense of societal benefits or value for stakeholders (Shleifer and Summers 1988).
-The potential misalignment between shareholder financial interests and consumer well-being is a growing concern in the healthcare sector, with most recent studies documenting a decline in quality after corporate acquisitions (Eliason et al. 2020; Gupta et al. 2021).1 In contrast, this paper provides evidence that corporate ownership can lead to better healthcare outcomes using data on US fertility clinics.
+The potential misalignment between shareholder financial interests and consumer well-being is a growing concern in the healthcare sector, with many recent studies documenting a decline in quality after corporate acquisitions (Eliason et al. 2020; Gupta et al. 2021).1 This paper challenges the prevailing concern that corporate ownership is inherently detrimental to healthcare quality.
+Using novel data on fertility clinics, we provide evidence that corporate ownership can improve healthcare outcomes under certain conditions.

 The market for fertility services provides distinct advantages to studying the impact of corporate ownership.
 Most healthcare markets are characterized by information frictions that can contribute to underinvestment in quality and dull the market's ability to discipline the behavior of corporate entities (Arrow 1963; Dranove and Satterthwaite 1992; Gaynor 2006).
 The business model of fertility clinics, by contrast, better resembles that of the retail and service sector, where both the price and quality of goods and services are more readily observable.
-One of the main services used to treat infertility is In Vitro Fertilization (IVF), which has the singular goal of producing a live baby.
+Fertility clinics mainly provide services to treat infertility, where one of the most effective treatments is In Vitro Fertilization (IVF).
 IVF can cost up to \$20,000 per cycle, and patients typically pay for IVF upfront and out-of-pocket because of limited insurance coverage.
 Despite the high cost, the probability of success is low: For women under 35, the live birth rate per IVF cycle is 40.5%, dropping to 4.5% for women over 42 (ASRM 2012).
-Out of concern that patients were not informed about low IVF success rates, congress passed a quality transparency law in 1992 that made fertility clinic report cards publicly available.2 The transparency of IVF prices and quality may help align shareholder and patient interests and explain why the effect of corporatization differs across industries.
+Out of concern that patients were not informed about low IVF success rates, the U.S. Congress passed a quality transparency law in 1992 that made fertility clinic report cards publicly available.2 The transparency of IVF prices and quality may help align shareholder and patient interests and explain why the effect of corporatization differs across industries.

 To study the impact of corporate ownership, we combine hand-collected data on fertility clinic transactions from business intelligence databases with clinic-level data from the Centers for Disease Control (CDC) Fertility Clinic Success Rates Reports between 2004 and 2018.
-We identify 11 fertility chains, which are groups of clinics that are owned by or affiliated with a single for-profit corporation.
+We identify 11 fertility chains, which are groups of clinics owned by or affiliated with a single for-profit corporation.
 Out of 528 fertility clinics, the share of clinics in a chain increased from 5% to over 20% between 2004 and 2018.3 This growth has generated concerns that investors will put less emphasis on clinical or operational improvements and instead treat "fertility medicine as a cash cow" (Robbins 2017).
 However, fertility chains argue they can help clinics "deliver high-quality, convenient care to patients while implementing cost savings, improving processes, and driving growth" (Krause 2019).
 We estimate changes in clinic growth and quality using difference-in-difference methods, which compare clinics before and after corporate ownership to a control group of independent clinics.
 We focus on two key outcomes: 1) clinic volume, measured as the overall number of IVF cycles and transfers, and 2) the success of IVF treatment, measured as the live birth rate per transfer.4